hikeventures/hikeventures.github.io/_posts/2016-04-11-michele-genest-Boreal-Feast.markdown

 The Boreal Feast starts with an introuction where the author examines the meaning of "feast", the geographical area of the boreal forest and the importance of this area.

-Then the book continues describing dishes which can be prepared with ingrediants for each season.
-Each chapter represents one season and starts with an general introduction on whats happening in different nordic countries during this season culturally and also in the nature.
-The dishes are part of a menu and there is also a story which covers 2-3 pages where the author tells for example about a trip in Swedish Lapland to meet Sami Chefs.
+The book continues describing dishes which can be prepared with ingrediants for each season.
+Each chapter represents one season and starts with an general introduction on what people do during each season in different nordic countries but also how the nature changes.

+Each chapter is complemented by a 2-3 pages story.
+You will read about the author visiting Sami Chefs in Sweden, the Whitefish Season in Yukon, Midsummer, Swedish Fika, Fjällripa, Kräftskiva, a Northern Tea Party, the Riverboats in British Columbia or a 23-course meal at Fäviken Magasinet in Sweden.

+The Boreal Feast ends with the Boreal Pantry Chapter where you can read which plants, herbs, berries, mushrooms and fish is common for each season in the Nordics.

-The book is also an excellent choice for Vegetarians as not all dishes contain meat.
+The book is also an excellent choice for Vegetarians as not all dishes described in the book do contain meat.

-The Boreal Feast has 256 pages so it's quite extensive but the articles are well supported with pictures.
+The book has 256 pages and each receipt also comes with a pictures showing the dish.
+There are also plenty of pictures to each story in the book.

 <a  href="http://www.amazon.com/gp/product/1550176277/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1550176277&linkCode=as2&tag=hikeve-20&linkId=CQVOTB2X2YK6HSL3"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=1550176277&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=1550176277" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />